a3tai/mcp-pdf-reader/README.md

 ---

-Built with ❤️ by Rude Company LLC and the open source community
+Built with ❤️ by Rude Company LLC.